SimonHarte/SpartanGrid/Documentation.md

 - `.g-push`
 - `.g-pull`

-If you pass an optional column amount, it will use this value for generation while relying on your unlocked config.
+If you pass an optional cell amount, it will use this value for generation while relying on your unlocked config.
 So if you know you'll never use classes for more than half the grid width you can reduce output css by only generating those classes:

 ```
-@include grid-generate($columns: 6);
+@include grid-generate($cells: 6);
 ```

 ### Viewport Dependent Configurations